alexrcodes/alextcodes/README.md

 - 👋 Hi, I’m Alexander Thomas
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning HTML, CSS, and Javascript
+- 🌱 I’m currently expanding my knowledge in HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me email: @alexroberts965@gmail.com